Tub Garden

-Here are a few suggestions for planting up a tub garden to give ideas about how you might plant up your own pond.
+Here are a few suggestions for planting up a tub garden or small container pond to give ideas about how you might plant up your own pond.
 Plants can be bought as singles if desired; where we recommend twos or threes of the same plant it is simply to give impact more quickly, especially if your pond is at the larger end of the range we give.

-Tub Garden.
+Tub Garden/Container Pond.
 Defined as: Half-barrel pond approximately two feet across

 Surface/Floating Plants (Choose 1 of the following options)